glitznerf/glitznerf.github.io/index.md

 <p>&nbsp;</p>

-### Working Papers
+### Papers
-- Algorithmics and Combinatorics of Stable Cycles and Partitions in the Roommates Problem
+- **Structural and algorithmic results for stable cycles and partitions in the Roommates problem**, <a href="https://arxiv.org/abs/2406.00437" target="_blank">arXiv Preprint.</a>
-- How (Un)solvable are Random Roommates Instances?
+- **Understanding likely unsolvable structures in random Roommates instances** (Working Paper)
+- **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Dissertation, _University of Glasgow_, 2023. <a href="/files/level4project.pdf" target="_blank">PDF Version.</a>

 <p>&nbsp;</p>

-### Publications
-- Student-Project Allocation in the Matching Algorithm Toolkit, _BSc Thesis_, University of Glasgow, 2023. <a href="/files/level4project.pdf" target="_blank">PDF Version.</a>

-<p>&nbsp;</p>

 ### Research Talks
-- Structure and Fairness of Stable Partitions, _Scottish Combinatorics Meeting_ (at University of St Andrews), (upcoming)
+- **Structure and Fairness of Stable Partitions**, Scottish Combinatorics Meeting (at _University of St Andrews_), 2024
-- Stable Cycles and Partitions in the Roommates Problem, _Postgraduate Combinatorial Conference_ (at London School of Economics & University College London), 2024
+- **Stable Cycles and Partitions in the Roommates Problem**, Postgraduate Combinatorial Conference (at _London School of Economics_ & _University College London_), 2024
-- Student-Project Allocation in the Matching Algorithm Toolkit, _BSc Project Presentation_, 2023
+- **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Project Presentation, 2023

 <p>&nbsp;</p>

 ### Teaching
-I have a great passion for teaching and as a [Minerva Scholar](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/minervascholarships/), I get the chance to spend a significant portion of my time with teaching and CS-education related topics and initiatives.
+I have a great passion for teaching and, as a [Minerva Scholar](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/minervascholarships/), I get the chance to spend a significant portion of my time with teaching and CS-education related topics and initiatives.
 Some courses I have supported are listed below.

 #### 2024
 - [Algorithmics](https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI2026) - _TA (Tutorial and Lab Tutor)_